 One of the topics that people like to be loud and wrong about is Autism.
-There is so much misinformation swirling around about it that people are terrified of the word.
+Misinformation swirls around it and people are terrified of the word.
 If you don’t believe me, casually drop it into your conversation and watch the energy shift.
 The stigma around general mental health issues gets magnified when people discuss Autism, and it is frustrating.

 I’m a parent of an autistic person and it has been an adventure.
 Over the years, I have had to listen to people try to scare or degrade myself and my child over the life we were given.
-Before they were diagnosed, no one believed that his speech regression was a big deal when he was a year and a half old.
-They were sure that he would just grow out of it.
-These “experts” thought it was silly of me to be concerned about how particular my child was about the way their toy trains lined up or the way he liked to drag his toes while he walked.
+Before they were diagnosed, no one believed that their speech regression was a big deal when they were a year and a half old.
+They were sure that my baby would just grow out of it.
+These “experts” thought it was silly of me to be concerned about how particular my child was about the way their toy trains lined up or the way they liked to drag their toes while they walked.
 It was absolute nonsense that my kid would cry inconsolably when there was a loud noise, and they were just acting up.

 I, however, knew better.